aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/eos_designs_internal_notes.md

 | switch.mlag_l3_ip | mlag_l3_ip must be available to the mlag peer. |
 | switch.mgmt_ip | mgmp_ip must be available to the mlag peer. |
 | switch.uplink_peers | These are used to generate the "avd_topology_peers" fact covering downlinks for all devices in eos_designs_facts action plugin. |
+| switch.dc_name | Used for underlay HER flood-list calculations when using scope dc_name